Birth Control

 Hormonal IUDs can last up to five years.
 They release progestin which provides additional protection by thickening cervical mucus, preventing sperm from entering the uterus.
 They may make your periods lighter.

-Non-hormonal IUDs are made of plastic and a small amount of copper last up to twelve years.
+Non-hormonal IUDs are made of plastic and a small amount of copper that last up to 12 years.
 They have no effect on your period.

 In rare cases, an IUD can slip out, cause infection, or perforate the uterus.
 You may experience some spotting in between periods.
 IUDs may cause cramping or backaches.
 IUDs do not prevent HIV or other STDs/STIs.